Librazionpc/alx-low_level_programming/0x15-file_io/README.md

-Dealing With Bit in C
+Dealing With file in C